 Companies can partner with schools that have large minority numbers to establish a solid source of recruiting.
 The National Association of Colleges and Employers provides diversity resources to employers such as a list of minority institutions and diversity statistics for minority schools.
 Employers can seek out these groups to form meaningful and equally beneficial relationships.

 Pepsico is a wonderful example of this initiative.
 They participate in on-campus recruiting at some of the countries most minority-permeated schools.
 In fact, they are lead sponsors in 5 different diversity recruiting conferences.
 In 2014, 35% of Pepsico’s workforce were people of color and 19% were women.
-Not only do they have significantly high diversity numbers (compared to other big companies anyway), but their Board of Directors is comprised of 38% women and 31% people of color.
+Not only do they have significantly high diversity numbers (compared to other big companies anyway), but their Board of Directors is comprised of 27% women and 36% people of color.
+Not to mention that their CEO, Indra Nooyi, is an Indian American woman.
 Take some hints from a company with a solid diversity strategy.

 #5.
 Explore Emerging Recruiting Methods.